 Tuesday, September 11, 2007

 This past weekend I participated in the land mine mountain bike race.
 The park was at one time a land mine and torpedo factory.
 The park is called Wompatuck, 3500 acres of park in the middle of thick suburbs just east of Boston.
 A lot of people showed up, because of the close proximity to Boston and the fact there was a bike festival the day before.
-I think a lot of people were making a weekend of it.
 There were about 300 racers.

-I felt pretty good before this race, I had a good chance to get a good amount rest in, I hadn’t raced in three weeks.
-That was the longest I’ve gone with out racing all season.
+I felt pretty good before this race, I had a good chance to get a good amount rest in; I hadn’t raced in three weeks.
+That's the longest I’ve gone with out racing all season.
 I was chomping at the bit to get back to racing by the time this race came along.
-In the back of my mind I was a bit worried that I would be a little stale from not riding hard for a while.
+In the back of my mind I was a bit worried that I would be a little stale from not riding at race effort for a while.

 I started off in last but worked my way up through the crowd of riders (all three of them).
 I had a 3-minute gap by the mid point of the race.
 It was a one-lap 22-mile race with lots of twists and turns.
-It was well marked but it was important to keep your head upto look for the next turn.
-I was in first so I didn’t have anyone to follow.
-There were a couple of times when a turn came up quickly.
-No major issues, it was a well-organized course and a lot of fun.
+It was well marked but it was important to keep your head up to look for the next turn.
+Especially because being in first meant I didn’t have anyone to follow.

 The year prior, someone went out and took down race makers, just before the race.
 The organizers sent out volunteers to inspect the course just before the start of this year’s race, so this wouldn’t happen again.
 I wonder why anyone would want to take down trail markers anyway.
-Probably some one who thought he/she was cleaning up litter.
+I would like to think that it was a good person thinking he or she was cleaning up litter but more likely it was a jerk trying to screw with people.

 Anyway back to the race.
 I finished in first place, three minutes ahead of the next rider.
 I guess I didn’t gain any more time in the last half.
 The win solidified my lead in the overall series lead.
 My teammate John Burns came just shy of coming in second.
 He was 25 seconds off, if it wasn’t for having to stop twice for mechanical issues, I think he would have been able to have come in second.